Colluded-Projects/Cloak-of-lupin/README.md

 # Cloak of Lupin-
 A password manager application in Flutter.
-It stores data with AES crypt and encrypts keyword with salting and hashing so that one cannot figure out the keyword.
+It stores data with AES crypt and encrypts keyword with salting and hashing so no one can figure out the keyword.

 ## Installation-
 Download the latest release and unzip it.